-Soft Tissue Engineering and Mechanobiology (Prof. Bouten) Including Modeling for mechanobiology (Loerakker)
+Soft Tissue Engineering and Mechanobiology (Prof. Bouten)

-Scientific Staff Bouten, Bader, Conte, Hoerstrup, Kurniawan, Loerakker, Ristori, Sahlgren, Smits
+Scientific Staff Bouten, Conte, Smits, Kurniawan, Guest staff Sahlgren, Van Rijn

-Research is centred on cell-matrix interactions in cardiovascular and other soft tissues, with emphasis on their role in cardiovascular tissue development, adaptation, degeneration and regeneration.
-This knowledge is typically used to design materialbased in-situ regeneration therapies that harness the natural foreign body response and lead to the (re)generation of load-bearing tissues inside the human body.
-As a master student, you will perform multi-disciplinary research (e.g. combining mechanobiology and tissue engineering) and apply various research fields (cell signalling, immunology, biophysics) and enabling technologies (microfabrication, scaffold fabrication, bioreactors, microscopy, modeling) to understand and design stem cell niches, engineered tissue models, or in-situ tissue engineering approaches.
-Special attention is given to the integration of computational modelling with molecular, cell and tissue biological concepts.
-The group collaborates with clinical and industrial partners for the translation of the regenerative medicine concepts to the patient.
+Research is centred on cell-matrix interactions in cardiovascular and other soft tissues, with emphasis on their role in tissue morphogenesis, adaptation, degeneration and regeneration.
+Next to fundamental discoveries, this knowledge is typically used to design material-based in-situ regeneration therapies that harness the natural foreign body response and lead to the (re)generation of load-bearing tissues inside the human body.
+As a master student, you will perform multi-disciplinary research (e.g. combining mechanobiology and tissue culture) and apply various research fields (cell signaling, cell mechanics, immunology, biophysics) and enabling technologies (microfabrication, scaffold fabrication, bioreactors, microscopy, modeling) to understand and design stem cell niches, engineered tissue models, or in-situ tissue engineering approaches.
+Special attention is given to integrating computational modelling with molecular, cell and tissue biological concepts.
+To this end, the group also closely collaborates with the MMB group.
+To translate regenerative medicine concepts to the patient, the group further collaborates with clinical and industrial partners.

-BSc majors BME or MST (advised to take additional engineering/numerical courses) Master(s) BME Tracks RMT
+BSc majors BME or MST (advised to take additional engineering/numerical courses)

+Master(s) BME

+Tracks RMT